csudigitalhumanities/cleveland-historical-style-guide/README.md

 - Exceptions will be made on the grounds of emphasis and prominence (e.g. [A River Runs Through It](https://www.chicagomanualofstyle.org/qanda/data/faq/topics/CapitalizationTitles/faq0007.html)).

 ## C. Citing Your Sources
-Quotes and other assertions must be sourced in a natural voice inline with the text and documented in the Related Resources section at the end of the story.
+Quotes and other assertions must be sourced in a natural voice inline with the text and should be documented in the Related Resources section at the end of the story.
 Instead of using a footnote, you can simply preface the information in the same way you might do verbally.
 For example, "According to a 1967 study..." or "The Plain Dealer called the plan..."
 Unsourced quotes and assertions will be challenged by the editors.

+It is not neccessary to include _every_ source used in your research.
+Consider consolidating multiple similar citations under a single, more general heading.
+For example, if you have a list of multiple ads from the same newspaper, you might list them as one, e.g. "[Advertisements]." _Cleveland Call and Post_, 1951-1953.

-Links in the Related Resources section must be clickable and lead to valid pages (see *Using HTML To Format Text* above for additional rules).
+Links in the Related Resources section must be clickable and lead to valid pages (see *Using HTML To Format Text* above for additional rules), and should be included when direct access is available.

 All citations in the Related Resources section must use Chicago Manual of Style.

 ## D. File Metadata
 Related to citations, you should also fully document primary and secondary source evidence such as images and oral history files.
 Each file should have at minimum a *Title*, *Description*, *Source*, and *Date* (exact or circa) entered in the appropriate fields.